 - Keep your ski tips or the front of your board up and straight ahead.

-- After unloading, move away from the unload ramp.
+- After unloading, move away from the unloading ramp.

 - If you fail to unload at the “Unload Here” area, remain completely seated and wait for further assistance.
 DO NOT JUMP.

-There are 2 exit areas off the South Rim of the Winters Creek Lodge Side that will take you into the back country.
-Please remember:
+Two exit areas off the South Rim of the Winters Creek Lodge Side will take you into the backcountry.

 - The area behind the exit signs is not patrolled.